-- 22. Documentary or incontrovertible proof is not an essential requirement for the authorisation of a special payment.
-The fact that documents may have been routinely and correctly destroyed, and there is little/no supporting evidence would not in itself justify a refusal to make a payment. - 23.
+- 18. Documentary or incontrovertible proof is not an essential requirement for the authorisation of a special payment.
+The fact that documents may have been routinely and correctly destroyed, and there is little/no supporting evidence would not in itself justify a refusal to make a payment. - 19.
 In cases where the process of gathering evidence has been exhausted, but it remains unclear whether a particular event or incident occurred, or whether a particular assertion is true, it falls to the special payment officer to decide matters on the balance of probabilities.
-This must not be confused with the test of "beyond reasonable doubt" (the standard test of proof in criminal trials). - 24.
+This must not be confused with the test of "beyond reasonable doubt" (the standard test of proof in criminal trials). - 20.
 The balance of probabilities involves the special payment officer deciding whether it is more likely than not that an event/incident occurred, or that an assertion is true.
 This does not mean that the customer should be given the benefit of the doubt: it is only fair to recognise that it would be in their interest to recall events in a certain way if this might mean they receive some financial redress.
-It is also true that on occasion, customers may genuinely interpret facts or events differently from staff, and that this in turn may influence their understanding of events.

-25. If the evidence is contradictory the special payment officer should decide whether there is enough evidence in favour of one conclusion or another.
-If the special payment officer is unable to decide the matter s/he should seek a view from a senior officer.
+It is also true that on occasion, customers may genuinely interpret facts or events differently from staff, and that this in turn may influence their understanding of events. - 21.
+If the evidence is contradictory the special payment officer should decide whether there is enough evidence in favour of one conclusion or another.
+If the special payment officer is unable to decide the matter they should seek a view from a senior officer.
 A decision must be reached.
-If there is insufficient information to support a payment then it should be refused.
+If there is insufficient information to support a payment then it should be refused (which will allow the complainant the opportunity to escalate to ICE).